KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Emojis-Article.md

                 The ``EmojiKeyboard`` mimics a native emoji keyboard.
 It has support for categories, skin tones, callouts, etc.

                 The view can be styled with an emoji-specific ``Emoji/KeyboardStyle``, which can be applied with the ``SwiftUICore/View/emojiKeyboardStyle(_:)`` view modifier.
 Use the builder-based style modifier to generate styles at runtime, based on the keyboard context.

-                If you don't apply a custom style builder, the style will default to a memory optimized style for iPhones and a standard one for iPads.

-                > Important: Make sure to use memory optimized style for all devices if the keyboard uses a lot of memory, e.g. by using a big ML model.
             }
         }
     }
 }

+If you don't apply a custom style builder, the style will default to a memory optimized style for iPhones and a standard one for iPads.

 This is how you can apply a memory optimized Emoji keyboard style for all device types, to help save memory when rendering emojis: